‘Days Of Our Lives’ Star Arianne Zucker Talks Donald Trump’s ‘Access Hollywood’ Tape And His Claim It’s A Fake

 Over the weekend, Donald Trump told his associates that the tape was not real.
 It led to Access Hollywood making a statement on Monday’s show in which they confirmed that the tape is very much real.

 On the tape in question, Trump complimented Arriane’s great legs and told Billy Bush that he should “use some Tic Tacs, just in case” he started kissing her.
 Trump added that he is automatically attracted to beautiful women.
-The president bragged that he doesn’t ask for permission, he kisses them.
+The president bragged that he doesn’t ask for permission; he just kisses them.
 At some point, he boasted that when you are famous, you can do anything.

 “It’s puzzling,” is diplomatic for @realDonaldTrump is lying.
 We are way past subtle talk.
 It’s time for bold truth! https://t.co/YRXXZ6qpYo